pombredanne/cornae/_posts/2009-02-01-form-follows-function.markdown

 In retrospect it could be said that there is the following list of most important building blocks for forms:

-Input elements (Free-form input fields, text areas, radio buttons, etc.)
+- Input elements (Free-form input fields, text areas, radio buttons, etc.)
-Labels
+- Labels
-Legends
+- Legends
-Fieldsets
+- Fieldsets

-This article will illuminate which element has to be used when.
+This article strives to elucidate which element has to be used when.

-There are basically two types of forms in the world.
-Simple layout forms, and Complex layout forms.
+There are basically two types of forms.
+Vertical forms and horizontal layout forms.

 Simple forms are the old fashioned type of forms that are popular for smaller patterns, such as a login dialogue.

-Complex forms have a bit more layout to them.
+Horizontal forms have a bit more layout to them.
 This often means that the form is divided into two imaginary columns.
 There's each time a question on one side and one or more answers, or input fields for the answers, on the other side.

-Complex Forms

-The Concise Pattern
+### Horizontal forms

 The following example displays a complex layout for where there's each time a short question on the left and room for an answer on the right.
 These questions are related towards each other and therefore grouped in a field set and tagged with a legend that says 'Personal Information'.